seantis/seantis.reservation/README.md

  Other databases, like Oracle, also support this feature and it would be possible to support those databases as well.
 Patches welcome.

+ * Why did you choose SQL anyway?
+Why not use the ZODB?
+Why not *insert your favorite NoSQL DB here*?

+     - If a reservation is granted to you, noone else must get the same grant.
+      Primary keys and transactions are a natural fit to ensure that.

+     - Our data model is heavily structured and needs to be validated against a schema.

+     - All clients must have the same data at all time.
+Not just eventually.

+     - Complicated queries must be easy to develop as reporting matters.

+     - The core of seantis.reservation should eventually be independent of Zope/Plone.

 Credits
 -------